operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 solution is labeled accordingly.
 You can either update your operator to manage the namespace labels or include the namespace labeling as part of the manual install instructions.

-On top of that, cluster admins will be looking to understand why your solution requires raised permissions.
-In this way, please ensure that you properly describe the reasons.
+It is recommended that you provide a description to help cluster admins understand why elevated permissions are required.
 You can add this information and the prerequisites to the description of your Operator Bundle (CSV).